City Parks

 Monticello's moderate climate allows for year-round outdoor recreation, and the centrally located parks and playgrounds provide great opportunity for leisure activity.

 Monticello Ecological Park is located at 1005 S. Water Street.
 Come enjoy a leisurely walk on a natural trail through mixed hardwoods and pines, leading to an elevated boardwalk across a spring-fed stream.
 Exercise stations are located along the trail.
 The loop trail is just under 3/4 mile.
+[The elevated boardwalk is damaged from a storm, so the trail does not loop around at this time.
+FEMA funds are coming soon for repairs.]

-Chase Street Park is located at the intersection of Chase Drive and S. Railroad Street.
+Clifford Brown Memorial Park is located at the intersection of Chase Drive and S. Railroad Street.
 This "mini-park" is open from 7:00 a.m. to 6:00 p.m. and has a picnic pavillion, a short loop trail, playground equipment, and a mini soccer field.
 Parking is available.
 The park is connected to the Ike Anderson Bike Trail.

 Monticello Bike Trail is a 2-mile walking, biking trail which runs north/south through the city along an abandoned railroad line.
 Convenient parking for the trail is located at Chase Street Park.